STJr/Kart-Public/README.md

 If you're unsure, please select 64 bit.

+NOTE FOR MACOSX USERS: you will not get a .dmg file!
+You will only get the binary file!

 Please add `ECHO=1` if you want verbosity.
 (For example `make -C src/ LINUX64=1 ECHO=1`)

-Compiling on a 64 bit host:
+[EXAMPLE] Compiling on a 64 bit host:
 (make sure you are in `$HOME/Kart-Public/`)
 ```bash
 export LIBGME_CFLAGS=